Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Spatio-Temporal SAE Variants

 \subsection{Layer Analysis}

-We analyze SAE behavior across network depth (layers 3, 7, 11) for both backbones (full tables in Supplementary Material).
-For DINOv2, action discrimination increases monotonically with depth (layer 11 best at 20.2\%).
-Temporal contrastive training is most beneficial at the final layer, where it improves both coherence and probe accuracy.
-At earlier layers, the contrastive loss overwhelms reconstruction, degrading probe accuracy (11.3\% $\to$ 2.4\% at layer 7).
-For VideoMAE, layer 7 achieves 32.9\% probe, more than double layer 11's 15.9\%, suggesting intermediate representations are most action-discriminative.
-Temporal contrastive has minimal effect on VideoMAE at any layer, likely because its temporal pretraining already provides coherent features.
+We analyze layers 3, 7, and 11 for both backbones (full tables in the Supplementary Material).
+For DINOv2, action discrimination increases with depth, and temporal contrastive training is most beneficial at the final layer.
+At layer 7 it instead degrades probe accuracy (11.3\% $\to$ 2.4\%).
+VideoMAE layer 7 reaches 32.9\%, while temporal contrastive training has little effect across layers, likely because temporal pretraining already provides coherent features.
+Layer-wise feature sets were extracted separately, so we do not overinterpret absolute cross-layer differences.